What is virtual fencing?

 Virtual fencing aims to remotely map and control livestock grazing behaviour without the use of fixed fences .
 This technology, which was first developed in 2005, uses Global Positioning System (GPS) sensors and wireless technologies to control the movement and location of animals within an area .

 How does virtual fencing work?

 State and territory animal welfare legislation determine where and what type of electronic devices can or cannot be used to contain livestock.
-The electronic GPS collars have been trialled on farms in Queensland, New South Wales and Tasmania as part of the Department of Agriculture and Water Resources Rural Research and Development for Profit Program (see here for more information).
+The electronic collars have been trialled on farms in Queensland, New South Wales and Tasmania as part of the Department of Agriculture and Water Resources Rural Research and Development for Profit Program (see here for more information).
 Currently, the collars are not commercially available in Victoria, South Australia, Western Australia, Northern Territory and the ACT.
 However, exemption permits can be obtained for research purposes.
-In Victoria for example, electronic collars can be used on cattle, sheep, goats, pigs, camels, alpacas or llamas as part of a scientific procedure, or a program of scientific procedures, approved under a licence granted under Part 3 of the Prevention of Cruelty to Animals Act 1986 (Agriculture Victoria, 2018).
-In the Northern Territory, an exemption to the Animal Welfare Act will allow cattle to be fit with the collars and trials of the technology to take place.
+In Victoria for example, electronic collars can be used on cattle, sheep, goats, pigs, camels, alpacas or llamas as part of a scientific procedure, or a program of scientific procedures, approved under a licence granted under Part 3 of the Prevention of Cruelty to Animals Act 1986.
+In the Northern Territory, an exemption to the Animal Welfare Act will allow cattle to be fitted with the collars and trials of the technology to take place.

 What is the RSPCA’s view?

 The RSPCA is opposed to the use of any electronically activated devices that deliver an electric shock to animals, as these are aversive.
 RSPCA supports the use of humane husbandry and management practices that do not cause pain, injury, suffering or distress.